Ugali

 • White cornmeal is the most commonly used grain for ugali.
 But you can substitute sorghum, millet or coarse cassava flour or even hominy grits.

-• Stir in a little butter if you like for a richer flavor.
+• Stir in a little butter for richer flavor.